craftcms/docker/README.md

 ### Database Tools

-This example uses the `craftcms/nginx` image and installs the database tools to enable backups from the Craft CMS control panel:
+This example uses the `nginx` image and installs the database tools to enable backups from the Craft CMS control panel:

 ```dockerfile
 # composer dependencies